sang-pham/firewall-agent/README.md

 # Firewall agent for DFW

 ### Intall steps:
+- Run the following commands with root or sudo privilege to start the agent.
-- Install related packages: pip3 install -r requirements.txt *or* pip install -r requirements.txt
+- Install related packages: pip3 install -r requirements.txt *or* pip install -r requirements.txt.
-- Run app with: *python3 app.py* with -h and -p options or default config in .env file
+- Run app with: *python3 app.py* with -h and -p options or default config in .env file to run the agent on specific host and port number.